braydentang1/US-to-CAD-Exchange-Rate-Forecasting/excaus_forecast/helpfiles/helper_evaluation.md

 #### RMSE (Root Mean Squared Error)

 - The average squared difference between the actual observed value of the exchange rate and the forecasted rate given by the model selected.
-The square root of this average is taken to return the error on the original units of the axis.
+The square root of this average is taken to return the error on the original units.
 Mathematically,

 $$\sqrt{\frac{1}{h}\sum_{t = 1}^{h} (y_{t} - \hat y_{t})^2}, $$